-- About half of our classes and all of our summer programs take place at the Carousel Players Arts Education Centre in downtown St Catharines.
+- Several of our classes and all of our summer programs take place at the Carousel Players Arts Education Centre in downtown St Catharines.

 - Also in St Catharines, we offer After School classes at Russell Ave.
 Community Centre and March Break Camp at Elm St United Church.

-- Carousel Players’ Theatre School partners with elementary schools in Niagara to offer After School Drama classes in other municipalities, which vary each term.
+- Outside St Catharines, we offer programs at MacBain Community Centre (Niagara Falls), Meridian Communiyt Centre (Fonthill), and partner with elementary schools in Niagara to offer classes in other municipalities, which vary each term.